datafolklabs/cement/doc/source/dev/hooks.rst

 post_run
 ^^^^^^^^

 Run last when CementApp.run() is called.
-The application object object is passed as an argument.
+The application object is passed as an argument.
 Nothing is expected in return.

 .. code-block:: python